 The village’s first residents are now moved in and beginning lives under new roofs.

-(WATCH the video from KIRO News below) — Photo: KIRO video
+(WATCH the video from KTVN News below) — Photo: KIRO

 INSPIRED?
 SHARE the Good News…